Skip to content

 Developer financing is sometimes available for pre-construction or new developments, typically with larger down payments and shorter terms than Canadian mortgages.

 Cross-border lenders specializing in Mexican property exist but charge higher rates than domestic lending in either country.
-Rates of 7-10%+ are typical.
+USD-denominated cross-border loans typically run 7-10%, while peso-denominated Mexican bank mortgages range from 8-14%.

 Risks and Challenges